-Communicating, single-stage and two-stage thermostats may all be used with this furnaces.
+A single stage heating and single-stage or two-stage cooling thermostat may be used with the furnace.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section of the Service and Technical Support manual for details on configuring the furnace control board.
 Consult the thermostat installation instructions for specific information about configuring the thermostat.

-Accessories (See Figure 40 and Figure 41)
+Accessories (See Figure 40, Figure 41, and/or